• Home

 That way, if the wheels do spin, it won’t become a major spin-out.

-It’s important to keep up a certain degree of momentum to make it up the grade, but not excessive speed is unnecessary.
+It’s important to keep up a certain degree of momentum to make it up the grade

 Related Article > 7 Tips to Avoid A Skid in a Big Rig That Really Work

-1. Keep the engine running closer to the top of its RPM range.
+Keep the Engine Running Closer to the Top of RPM Range.

 If you’re down in the low RPM, slugging it up the hill and you hit a patch of ice, and all the sudden the wheels jump 600 or 700 RPM, then the wheels will frantically turn.
 It’ll be all that much harder to regain traction.